Logic2020/mcmc-overview/README.md

 ![This is an image of a person "wandering around" a lumpy surface (e.g. a probability density function)](images/mcmc_graphic.jpg)

 ## Use Cases of MCMC:
+- **Calculating numerical approximations of multi-dimensional integrals**
 - **Parameter Estimation** of a probability distribution or equation (e.g. estimating mu and sigma of a Normal distribution, or slope and intercept of a line)
 - **Bayesian applications** where the posterior distribution is proportional to the prior times the likelihood, but the constant of proportionality is often unknown but needed for normalizing and ensuring the posterior integrates to 1.
 The MCMC approach is particularly useful for sampling from posterior distributions to perform analytically-intractible Bayesian calculations.
+- **Hierarchical modeling** which requires integrations over hundreds to thousands of unknown parameters
 - **Sensitivity Analysis**
+- **Rare Event Sampling** to generate samples that gradually populate the rare failure region
+- **Non-linear least squares problems** such as estimating the parameters of a non-linear equation that fits the shape of observational data

 ## Metropolis Hastings Sampling Algorithm Steps: